Creating brand guidelines online has become more popular as brands realize the benefits over traditional PDFs.

 So for that tools like BrandingGuide, Lingo App, Flipsnack, or even InDesign Publish would make for a great option.

-Also, check out my other YouTube video where I explain my process of creating a style guide from scratch.
+Also, check out my other YouTube video where I explain my process of creating a style guide from scratch (PDF).

-I still provide PDF-style guides to my clients, but I plan on adding digital guidelines to my offering as well—hence the research and testing.
+I still provide PDF-style guides to my clients, but I recently started offering digital guidelines as well.

 It's an InDesign template I've been using with my clients so far (SweetGrass, Periti, Medihuanna, Lyntics).